Deciding how much to budget for repairs is a tough decision to make.

 Their goal is to not spend the cash flow today, but their goal is to get the property paid off and to live off the cash flow when the property is owned free and clear.

 Some landlords with larger portfolios have told me that they don't budget a set amount.
-They know that if they have $20,000 or $30,000 a month left over after they pay their fixed expenses each month, that they will be able to cover just anything that comes up.
+They know that if they have $20,000 or $30,000 a month left over after they pay their fixed expenses each month,

 They will have a general idea that a roof may need to be replaced in a few months on one of their properties.
 They can very easily put a little money aside for a few months to have the cash available when it's time for the expense.